Anthony Bailey (PR advisor): Public relations

-Bailey is a member of the Chartered Institute of Public Relations.
+In 2006, Bailey assisted with the first British royal marriage to take place at the Vatican since the Reformation.
+Described as the couple's friend, spokesman and wedding planner, he supported the Catholic wedding of Lord Nicholas Windsor, son of Prince Edward, Duke of Kent, to British-born Croatian aristocrat Princess Paola Doimi de Lupis Frankopan Šubić Zrinski.
+The couple had an audience with Pope Benedict XVI at the Apostolic Palace before a small ceremony.

 In 2007 The Observer referred to Bailey as a "PR guru who is one of the most influential men you have never heard of" and "a key player in the world of Catholic and Middle East politics."
 Bailey's descriptions of his own occupation have included "Public Relations Consultant" (2010), "Royal And Diplomatic Consultant" (2011), and "Head R. Order of Knighthood" (2004).

 Politics

 Bailey was co-president of the think-tank British Influence and a supporter of Britain's membership of both the European Union and the Commonwealth.
 He was a supporter of the Conservative Party until 1999 from which time he aligned himself with the Labour Party.
 He made a substantial donation to the failed leadership campaign of David Miliband in 2010.

-In 2005, it emerged that a £500,000 donation Bailey had made to the Labour party had been rejected by its chief fundraiser, Lord Levy, who allegedly feared the money had come from foreign businessmen.
+In 2005, it emerged that a £500,000 donation Bailey had made to the Labour Party had been rejected by its chief fundraiser, Lord Levy, who allegedly feared the money had come from foreign businessmen.
 Bailey insisted the money was his own and issued legal proceedings.
 He later said: "The Labour party has apologised unreservedly for any distress that the affair caused".
 A subsequent donation of £50,000 was accepted.

 New version of a royal order of knighthood

 In the 1990s, Bailey "revived" the so-called "Delegation for Great Britain and Ireland of the Sacred Military Constantinian Order of Saint George", under the authority of Prince Carlo, Duke of Castro, who is the "Franco-Neapolitan branch" claimant to the headship of the House of Bourbon-Two Sicilies.
 (The House of Bourbon-Two Sicilies has controlled no territory since the Kingdom of the Two Sicilies was suppressed in 1860.
 Since 1960 the headship of the House has been disputed.)
 In 2009 Bailey was appointed "magistral delegate" of the Delegation, and the organisation has awarded him other honours.
 Bailey has never been an officer or member of the long-established version of the Order, which is under the authority of Prince Pedro, Duke of Calabria, the "Hispano-Neapolitan branch" claimant to the House of Bourbon-Two Sicilies.
 The longstanding version of the Order has no connection with Bailey, nor with his business activities, nor with the order of which he is described as "delegate".

-In December 2020, Bailey resigned from all the roles he held in his branch of the Constantinian Order, citing its impact on his "physical and mental health."
+In December 2020, Bailey resigned from all the roles he held in his branch of the Constantinian Order, citing its impact on his "physical and mental health", though his personal website still lists him as a "campaigner" for the order.
+There has been no announcement of a successor, although the order's website continues to be maintained.